charles8191/netherite/README.md

 Netherite is a secure & private operating system based on [Calcite](https://git.almalinux.org/charles2/calcite), an AlmaLinux-based immutable OS.

-- **Setting up an internet connection is mandatory, otherwise installation will fail.
-If you can't set up an internet connection, do not install this software.**
+> [!WARNING]
-- **This project is an early preview.** Here be dragons!
+> Setting up an internet connection is mandatory, otherwise installation will fail.
+If you can't set up an internet connection, do not install this software.

 ## Features